LCBC-UiO/galamm-scripts/README.md

 of age-dependent latent traits with generalized additive latent and mixed models".

 All paths are relative to the
 top directory.
-If `latent-variable-gamm.Rproj` is opened in RStudio, the top directory will automatically be the working directory, and all scripts should run with no modifications.
+If `galamm-scripts.Rproj` is opened in RStudio, the top directory will automatically be the working directory, and all scripts should run with no modifications.
 The scripts require R version 4.0.0 or higher; due to changes in the `approxfun()` function the code will not run with older versions